 Since Airbnb doesn’t have a points program of their own, using points to book Airbnb stays has been slim pickings.

-But through Chase’s new Pay Yourself Back feature, and the ability to buy Airbnb gift cards at Target (and possibly other stores), this is a great value that lets you drastically reduce the cost of your next Airbnb stay.
+But Chase’s new Pay Yourself Back feature and the ability to buy Airbnb gift cards at Target (and possibly other stores) is a great value that lets you drastically reduce the cost of your next Airbnb stay.
 It’s easily the best way to use points to book an Airbnb stay today.

 And it’s just another fun way to use Chase points and the new Pay Yourself Back benefit to get ahead with your future travels.